 AMSA mandated practical assessments

-General and practical information about the AMSA mandated practical assessment (AMPA), including details about how to perform the assessment.
+General and practical information about the AMSA mandated practical assessment (AMPA), including how to perform the assessment.

-The AMPA is a practical assessment of whether the applicant has appropriate operational skills and knowledge, and knowledge of Australian maritime legislation.
+The AMPA assesses the applicant's operational skills and knowledge, and their knowledge of Australian maritime legislation.
+An AMPA can be started:

 - Master <24 m NC